marctorsoc/marctorsoc.github.io/src/content/posts/2017-05-28-background.md

 ---

 Sometimes I get my mind back to 2009, when Prof. Josep Vidal came to me with <a href="https://arxiv.org/abs/0707.0323">this</a> then recently published amazing paper.
 At that moment, I had never imagined that <a href="http://www.ece.uci.edu/~syed/">Jafar</a>, a name that I related more to Disney Aladdin's <a href="https://en.wikipedia.org/wiki/List_of_Disney%27s_Aladdin_characters#Jafar">antagonist</a>, would be the origin of my PhD.
 In short, the thing is that two (very smart) guys: Syed Ali Jafar and his PhD student Viveck Cadambe, ideated an innovative an disruptive way of communicating nodes in a wireless network.
 The main achievement is that, regardless the number of active nodes located in a network, each achieves the same performance!
 To be practical, consider a room with 2 pairs of people, all communicating by turns.
 This means that to understand each other, each pair can only talk during half the time.
-So we say that the <em>efficiency </em>is of 50% per pair or 0.5 per pair.
+So we say that the *efficiency* is of 50% per pair or 0.5 per pair.
 What this incredible result claims is that, if we now put 100 pairs in the same room, this same per-pair efficiency can be maintained, so there is way to transmit information where they don't mind how many people there is in the room!
 In a world where there are increasingly more and more devices communicating at the same time, one can understand how this idea may bring a revolution to the wireless communications.
 To understand the idea, probably it is necessary some background.
 I will try to make things simpler than they are, but obviously some maths are needed.